ElectronicCats/Minino/README.md

 Your Minino comes with a pre-installed firmware, just add the batteries or connect it to a USB power source and turn it on.

+> If Minino doesn't turn on, press the `RESET` button.

 See the [Wiki]() for more information about the applications and how to use them.

 ### Getting updates